RamNull/reactor/docs/index.md

         - ### i.
 Hot Publish
             Hot publish emits data independent of subscribers.
-Subscribers may miss events if they don't subscribe from the beginning
+Subscribers may miss events if they don't subscribe from the beginning.

-            its more like streaming live match you will see from when you started from watching but not form start
+            its more like streaming live match you will see from when you started from watching but not form start but there are  variations like `autoConnect()` that require at-least one subscriber to start the stream others like `connect()` starts without subscriber and there are some like   `refCount(10)` in which case starts only when there are 10 subscribers

             ```java

             Flux<Long> hotFlux = Flux.interval(Duration.ofMillis(500)) // emits every 500ms
                                   .publish()  // converts to ConnectableFlux (hot)
-                                  .autoConnect(); // starts emitting immediately
+                                  .autoConnect(); // starts emitting immediately when the first subscriber subscribers

+            Flux<Long> hotFlux = Flux.interval(Duration.ofMillis(500)) // emits every 500ms
+                                  .publish()  // converts to ConnectableFlux (hot)
+                                  .connect(); //  starts emitting immediately, regardless of subscribers

+            Flux<Long> hotFlux = Flux.interval(Duration.ofMillis(500)) // emits every 500ms
+                                  .publish()  // converts to ConnectableFlux (hot)
+                                  .refCount(10); //  starts emitting immediately, where there are 10 subscribers

             ```